-On Saturday 22nd June, Brecknockshire is hosting a Callitriche identification workshop, led by aquatics expert Richard Lansdown, author of the BSBI Water Starworts Handbook.
-There will be an indoor tutorial with material from all the British species, plus an outdoor visit to Llangors Lake to learn collecting techniques and identification in the field and follow-up tutorial.
-The event costs £20 pp and includes tea and coffee - please bring your own lunch and do bring wellies!
-All welcome - from across Britain and Ireland - but please note that this is not a beginner-level course.
-It will be a great opportunity to learn from a national aquatics expert so prompt booking is recommended if you want to be sure of getting a space.
-Book below or contact Andrew Jones firstname.lastname@example.org for further details.
+On Saturday 22nd June, Brecknockshire hosted a Callitriche identification workshop, led by aquatics expert Richard Lansdown, author of the BSBI Water Starworts Handbook.
+There was an indoor tutorial with material from all the British species, plus an outdoor visit to Llangors Lake to learn collecting techniques and identification in the field and a follow-up tutorial.

 Rare Plant Register